AztecProtocol/engineering-designs/in-progress/0003-native-merkle-trees.md

 #### Updates

 As a sequencer/prover inserts transaction side-effects, the resulting new state is computed and cached in memory.
-This allows for the seperation of `committed` and `uncommitted` reads and the easy rolling back of unsuccessful blocks.
+This allows for the separation of `committed` and `uncommitted` reads and the easy rolling back of unsuccessful blocks.

 #### Commits

 When a block settles, the node performs a commit.
 It verifies any uncommitted state it may have against that published on chain to determine if that state is canonical.
-If it is not, the `uncommitted` state is dicarded and the node perform an `Update` operation using the newly published side effects.
+If it is not, the `uncommitted` state is discarded and the node perform an `Update` operation using the newly published side effects.

 Once the node has the correct `uncommitted` state, it commits that state to disk.
 This is the only time that a write transaction is required against the database.